hoangduytran/blender-manual/manual/getting_started/configuration/defaults.rst

 Changing the default startup file can be done via :menuselection:`File --> Defaults --> Save Startup File`.
 See :ref:`Startup File <startup-file>`.

+There are two areas where Blender's defaults are stored:

+Preferences
+   The :ref:`Preferences <prefs-menu>` file stores keymap, add-ons theme and other options.
+Startup File
+   The :ref:`Startup File <startup-file>` stores the scene and UI setup which are displayed at startup and when creating a new file (:menuselection:`File --> New`).

 Loading Factory Settings